 You could get your photo taken while wearing these different items.

 Surrounding the park is the Nishinomaru Garden, an archery placement.

-The castle of Osaka is located in Osakajo, in the Chuo Ward of Osaka.
+- Address: Osakajo, in the Chuo Ward of Osaka

 Like Dotonbori, Kuromon Ichiba is a paradise for exploring street food and different vendors.

 The market is lively and takes up a good amount of space in Osaka, allowing you to try various dishes from its vendors.

 Fresh food is the ultimate treat when visiting Kuromon Ichiba, as many vendors can simply just prepare your food for you right then and there.

 If you’re into seafood then you’re in for a treat, as Kuromon Ichiba is best known for its fish dishes.

 If you’re a first-time tourist, definitely try the different fresh street foods offered as it is a one-of-a-kind experience.